 The Company's maximum exposure to credit risk is limited to the carrying amount of financial assets.
-The credit risk is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
+The credit risk is considered not material, since the counterparties are reputable banks with high quality external credit ratings and Canadian and Mexican sales taxes receivable.